gracecheah000/HwangMarket/README.md

 truffle(development)> let m = await HwangMarket.deployed();
 ```

-2. Create a new fake game with the following settings:
+1. Create a new fake game with the following settings:<br/>
-   Game Resolve Time: 1919136291 (Friday, October 25, 2030 1:24:51 PM GMT+08:00)
+   Game Resolve Time: 1919136291 (Friday, October 25, 2030 1:24:51 PM GMT+08:00)<br/>
-   Oracle Address: (We lazily assign it to accounts[2], obviously its not an oracle, but we have no intention to resolve this game via chainlink oracle.)
+   Oracle Address: (We lazily assign it to accounts[2], obviously its not an oracle, but we have no intention to resolve this game via chainlink oracle.)<br/>
-   Threshold: 1000
+   Threshold: 1000<br/>
-   Game Tag: Price Feeds
+   Game Tag: Price Feeds<br/>
-   Title: Testing game 123
+   Title: Testing game 123<br/>

 ```
 truffle(development)> m.createGame(1919136291, accounts[2], 1000, "Price Feeds", "Testing game 123");